awdemos/awdemos/README.md

 - **Cost management**: Enhancing the efficiency of cloud deployments is more important now then ever.
 I can frequently get 50% cost savings for an organization.
 - **Development Tools and Infrastructure**: Custom solutions to streamline your development process, facilitating rapid iterations on sotfware releases.
 - **Product Strategy Guidance**: Strategic advice on product development, prioritization, and talent evaluation to bolster your team.
-- **Content and Writing**: Radically reduce complexity for better collaboration among stakeholders.
+- **Content and Writing**: I also provide documentation on any systems or environments I work on.

 ## Services Offered